 Captain Mikael Degerlund started his seafaring career as a Deck Boy in 1981 at the tender age of 16.
 By 1989 he had gained his Chief Officer’s licence and in 1995 earned his Master’s licence, enabling him to realise his dreams of becoming a Captain.
 He worked for cruise lines including Viking Line, Norwegian Cruise Line and P&O Cruises before joining Fred.
 Olsen in March 2012.

 Mikael has seen the world from on board our ships, captaining all kinds of cruises from short breaks to epic circumnavigations of the globe.
-His favourite destinations include the beautiful Baltic countries and the spectacular French Polynesian island of Moorea, where he recently stepped ashore to get married during an Around the World cruise aboard Black Watch.
+His favourite destinations include the beautiful Baltic countries and the spectacular French Polynesian island of Moorea where, during an Around the World cruise in early 2016, he stepped ashore to get married in paradise.
 He always enjoys meeting our guests and making them smile, particularly those who return to their ‘home from home at sea’ time and time again.

 When he’s not sailing around the world, Captain Degerlund splits his time between his homes in Finland and Spain, spending his days with his wife, two grown-up children and his friends.
 His hobbies and interests include sailing, golfing, skiing, hiking, gardening and travelling.
 We've taken the chance to ask Captain Degerlund a few important questions about life on board.

 Captain Åge Danielsen

 Captain Åge Danielsen started his career at sea when he was 16 years old and sailed in all deck positions before finally becoming a Captain in 1985.
 Captain Danielsen first took the helm of a passenger ship in 1997 and previously worked for Royal Caribbean and Seabourn Cruise Line.
 He also spent a few years as Captain on board a sea launch vessel in California, helping to launch rockets and satellites into space.